bit6/bit6-android-sdk/_posts/2014-02-12-auth-username.md

 ---
+category: authentication
-title: 'Authentication'
+title: 'Username'
-layout: nil
 ---

+A username is case-insensitive and must consist of alphanumeric characters, e.g. `usr:john` or  `usr:test123`.

 ### Create user account

-Create a new user account with a username identity.
+Create a new user account with a username identity and a password.

 ```java
 Bit6 bit6 = Bit6.getInstance();